RobBednark/quiz-me/README.md

 * FEATURE: display url's as clickable url's (href's) if they aren't already in markdown url format #high
 * Import (import questions via csv / json / yaml / python data structure)
 * Questions (add questions from the web page instead of the admin)
-* Tags (be able to tag questions, and then select tags from which to select questions)
 * consider allowing a hierarchy of tags, e.g.,
     - `** Programming`
     - `**** Languages`